Effect of Quantum Information Scrambling on Bound Entangled States: Effect of QI scrambling on bound entangled states

 \section{Effect of QI scrambling on bound entangled states}

-In this section, the effect of QI scrambling on the chosen bound entangled states has been discussed.
+In this section, the effect of QI scrambling on the selected bound entangled states has been discussed.
 During this study, the chosen bound entangled states have gone through the forward-backward evolution under the considered swap operators $O_{1}$ and $O_{2}(t)$.
 After passing through the evolution process, the density matrix of the evolved bound entangled state $(\rho(t))$ can be calculated using the equation \ref{M}.
-If the trace value of this evolved bound entangled state (i.e. the value of $M$ in equation \ref{M}) is $1$, then it can be claimed that no QI is scrambling in the system.
-Since this study is focused on the effect of QI scrambling on bound entangled states, in this article the density matrix $\rho(t)$ of the evolved bound entangled state has been studied.
+If the trace value of this evolved bound entangled state (i.e. the value of $M$ in equation \ref{M}) is $1$, then no QI is scrambling in the system.
+Since this study is focused on the effect of QI scrambling on bound entangled states, the density matrix $\rho(t)$ of the evolved bound entangled state has been cultivated in this article.
 Negativity and CCNR criteria are used in the present discussion for quantification and detection of entanglement as mentioned before.
-The Present study is conducted for four different bound entangled states provided by three different authors and discusses the results in the three sequent cases, which are described in the consecutive subsections below.
+The present study is conducted for four different bound entangled states provided by three different authors and discusses the results in the three sequential cases, which are described in the consecutive subsections below.